sjjf/master_exterior_ballistics/README.md

-This program can be used in a number of ways: to model a single "firing" of a projectile; to estimate the form factor required to replicate the performance of a known projectile with a given drag function; to calculate the maximum range of a given projectile configuration; and to calculate range tables.
+This program can be used in a number of ways: to model a single "firing" of a projectile; to estimate the form factor required to replicate the performance of a known projectile with a given drag function under specified conditions; to calculate the maximum range of a given projectile configuration; and to calculate range tables.

 In all these modes the projectile configuration is specified by the mass, caliber, drag function and form factor.
 A single "shot" will also specify the